ibireme/YYImage/README.md

 	* Accelerate
 	* MobileCoreServices
 	* libz
-4. Add `Vendor/WebP.framework`(static library) to your Xcode project if you want to support webp.
+4. Import `YYImage.h`.
-5. Import `YYImage.h`.
+5. Notice: if you want to support WebP format, you may add `Vendor/WebP.framework`(static library) to your Xcode project.

 Documentation